You've read the love horoscopes. You've taken the relationship quizzes. Now it's time to look at the

-technically a good match.
-"As you already know, the Myers-Briggs is just an instrument to give people more information on someone’s innate preferences," Myers-Briggs certified coaches Poppy and Geoff Spencer, LCPC tell Bustle.
+your dating profile.
+But keep in mind "the Myers-Briggs is just an instrument to give people more information on someone’s innate preferences," Poppy and Geoff Spencer, LCPC, Myers-Briggs certified coaches, tell Bustle.
 "So, while not set in stone, knowing your own and someone else’s preferences is a huge plus when dating, especially when meeting first online."

 Folks who are ESTJ (Extroverted, Sensing, Thinking, Judging) are most compatible with ESTP (Extroverted, Sensing, Thinking, Judging) and ESFJ (Extroverted, Sensing, Feeling, Judging) types, according to Tanaka.
 But they can also find a healthy relationship with an ISTJ (Introverted, Sensing, Thinking, Judging) type.